edadma/simple-blog-engine/README.md

 ## Simple Blog Engine

-written in Scala and using AngularJS, Spray, Scalate, Slick, H2
+written in Scala and built using AngularJS, Bootstrap, Spray, Scalate, Slick, and H2